 Kripalu community members are doing amazing work around the world.

-by Tresca Weinstein A new series focusing on ways in which Kripalu is making an impact in the world through our multiple outreach programs, including our scholarship program, Teaching for Diversity fund, and Institute for Extraordinary Living research projects.
-Today we focus on Paige Elenson, who recently came to Kripalu, with the help of a […]
+A new series focusing on ways in which Kripalu is making an impact in the world through our multiple outreach programs, including our scholarship program, Teaching for Diversity fund, and Institute for Extraordinary Living research projects.
+Today we focus on Paige Elenson, who recently came to Kripalu, with the help of a scholarship, to learn […]

 In this series, we hear from recipients of KYTA’s Teaching for Diversity and Rachel Greene Memorial Fund grants, as they change the world one posture at a time.